prrvchr/jdbcDriverOOo/README.md

 ### What has been done for version 0.0.4:

-- Modification of [Driver.py](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/HsqlDBDriverOOo/Driver.py) in order to make possible the use of the Uno service: `com.sun.star.sdb.RowSet`.
+- Modification of [Driver.py](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/HsqlDBDriverOOo/Driver.py) in order:
+    - To make possible the use of the Uno service: `com.sun.star.sdb.RowSet`.
+    - That the `com.sun.star.sdb.DataSource` service returns a URL using the `sdbc` protocol required for proper functioning.

+- Modification of the wrapper of the service [com.sun.star.sdb.DataSource](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/connection.py), in order to make the SQL queries contained in an odb file accessible from the connection.

+- Writing the wrapper of the service [com.sun.star.sdb.DatabaseDocument](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/database.py), so that its `DataSource` property returns the modified version of the `com.sun.star.sdb.DataSource` service.

+- Modification of the wrapper of the [com.sun.star.sdb.Connection](https://github.com/prrvchr/HsqlDBDriverOOo/blob/master/uno/lib/uno/sdbc/connection.py) service, in order:
+    - To take into account the changes of the modified services: `com.sun.star.sdb.DataSource` and `com.sun.star. sdb.DatabaseDocument`
+    - To provide the properties present in the `com.sun.star.sdb.Connection` service of JDBC (thanks to hanya for [MRI](https://github.com/hanya/MRI) which was of great help to me...)

 - Many other fix...